PeerHerholz/Python_for_Psychologists_Winter2021/_sources/introduction/introduction_2.md

 # Introduction II

-Within the second session we'll start exploring this thing called "the computer" a bit more, specifically two aspects that might seem adjacent to utilizing `python` within research workflows but are actually crucial components: the `(bash) shell` and `computing environments`.
+Within the second session we'll start exploring this thing called "the computer" a bit more, specifically two aspects that might seem adjacent to utilizing `python` within research workflows but are actually crucial components: `CLIs/IDEs`  and `(bash) shell`.
 Don't worry: this will also entail hands-on programming, just not directly in `python`.
 The things covered in this session will introduce central concepts for our subsequent endeavors.

 ## Topics 💡👨🏻‍🏫